 Christopher Benson:

 If you want to be an artist, walk away from school as soon as you can.
-By all means, go there for the foundational skills: draw from life, paint from the landscape and the still life and the model, study art history and learn the craft and skills of painting (or sculpture or photography or whatever else you want to do) from a person who actually does those things.
-You can do all of that in a decent undergraduate program or privately with a knowledgeable practitioner.
+By all means, go there and get the foundational skills from somebody who actually knows how to do whatever it is that you want to learn how to do.
+You can get all of that in a decent undergraduate program or privately with a knowledgeable practitioner.
 I did both things multiple times.
-But I also spent thousands of hours, all by myself, in major museums and galleries on both coasts of the US, in England, and in every major city here that I ever visited.
-Looking deeply at, and learning to understand, other artists’ work is the most important schooling you’ll ever get after learning the physical foundation.
+But I also spent thousands of hours, all by myself, in major museums and galleries on both coasts of the US and in Europe when I traveled there in my twenties.
+Looking deeply at, and learning to understand, other artists’ work is the most important schooling you’ll ever get after learning the practical foundation.

-But I’d say, do the risky thing and skip grad school.
+But I’d also say, do the risky thing and skip grad school.
 Going there might make you a canny art world operator, but it can also kill your art dead.
-Robert Storr, the former director of MoMa in New York who later served as Dean of the Yale Art School, said when he was there that the most important contemporary art was being made in graduate programs like his.
+Robert Storr, the former director of MoMa in New York who later served as Dean of the Yale Art School, said when he was there that the most important contemporary art was being made in graduate programs like Yale’s.
 I don’t think that’s true at all.
 To me, some of the least substantial art being made today actually comes out of those places.
 The “top” MFA programs are more like MBA programs.
-They polish and refine the student’s ideas and practice in order to prepare them to enter the workforce of the contemporary art market as solid earners.
-Some galleries, consultants, and collectors even go to grad school exhibitions and crits looking for the next sensation, the next person who is going to hit it big in the scene and whose work will prove a valuable commodity worthy of investment.
+They polish the student’s ideas and practice in order to prepare them to enter the workforce of the contemporary art market as solid earners.
+Some galleries, consultants, and collectors even go to grad school exhibitions and crits looking for the next sensation, the next young hotshot who is going to hit it big in the scene and whose work will prove a valuable commodity worthy of investment.
 The operating presumption here is that it’s even possible to teach a young person how to make good or important art — that there’s a formula for all of that which can be delivered by instruction.
+My uncle taught in the MFA program at Yale and he was very proud of how they would “tear the student down and then build them back up again.”
+All you get when you do that is a bunch of students whose work looks the same and has the same vibe and values of that school.

 LG: That’s a pretty strong statement!
 Don’t you think there are at least a few MFA programs left that still teach painting in a positive manner?